Cosmian/mse-cli/documentation/docs/develop.md

 In this section, we will list good practices or various considerations you need to know before developping or deploying your application inside an `mse` node.

-## Secrets and deployments
+## Using a third-party service with secrets

 Before sending the Python code of your microservice, each file is encrypted but:

 - `requirements.txt`

 This code is supposed to be sharable, as your convenience, to any users in order to check the trustworthiness of your app.
 As a matter of fact, do not write any secret into your code.
 For example: passwords or keys to connect to a third-party service like a remote storage or a database.

-Also do not store your ssl secret key or the configuration toml file inside this directory.
+For the same reason, do not store your ssl secret key or the configuration toml file inside the code directory.

-If you need such secrets to run your code, you can write a `secret.json` file and specify this file into the `code.secrets` field in the toml configuration file.
+If you need such secrets to run your code, you can write a `secrets.json` file and specify this file into the `code.secrets` field in the toml configuration file.
 Please see the the example below.
-This file will be sent to the enclave after it has been verified during the app deployment and your application will be able to read it to retrieve the secrets it needs.
+This file will be sent to the enclave after the latter has been verified during the app deployment.
+Your application will then be able to read it to retrieve the secrets it needs.

 Example of configuation file: